ubahnverleih/WoBike/Lime.md

 Login is in two step:

-+ Request code with your phone number, you ll receive an sms
++ Request code with your phone number, you'll receive an sms
 + Send back this code

 #### Request sms code